timveletta/timveletta-com/src/pages/blog/2020-08-14-updated-deploying-a-static-site-to-aws-using-github-actions.md

 ### The `deploy` job

 The deploy job is the other big difference from the previous article since it now uses the `aws-actions/configure-aws-credentials` action to authenticate with AWS and then perform operations.
+Firstly we set 2 conditions for running the `deploy` job; we only run on the `master` branch and not on other branches, and we only run after successfully running the `test` and `build` jobs.
+This is simply because we only want to deploy code we are happy to merge into the main branch and only deploy it once the code has passed all the tests and successfully builds.

+We start by downloading the `frontend-artifact` that we uploaded in the `build` step, then we configure our access to AWS using GitHub secrets (see *Keeping your secrets safe* in the previous article) before uploading the code to S3 and invalidating the CloudFront cache so that it knows about the most recent version of the site.

 ```yaml
 deploy: